pablomxnl/vale-cli-plugin/Writerside/topics/pre-requisites.md

   </tabs>

 ### Vale config file generation
-Once the Vale CLI binary has been installed, a configuration file has to be created A more complete file can be created using the [Vale CLI Config Generator](https://vale.sh/generator/).
+Once the Vale CLI binary has been installed, a configuration file has to be created.

-This a minimal configuration to get started, place this into a file named either `.vale.ini` or `_vale.ini` at the root of your project, or on your home directory.
+This a minimal configuration to get started, place this into a file named either `.vale.ini` or `_vale.ini` at the root of the project, or on the user's home directory (for Linux/Mac usually contained in `$HOME` environment variable, for Windows usually contained in `%USERPROFILE%` environment variable).

 ```
 StylesPath = styles